LeadWoods0902/DandD_Nightmare_Plague/Trailblazer.md

 You and your companions can move through non-magical difficult terrain without expending extra movement.
 You can also spend 1 hour to find a hidden trail that grants you and your companions advantage on Stealth checks for the next 8 hours.
 ## Level 5: Skilled Cartographer
-Your cartographic skills have advanced significantly, allowing you to effectively map out both natural and constructed environments, including intricate underground networks.
+Your cartographic skills have advanced significantly, allowing you to effectively map out natural environments.

 Environmental Mapping:
 You can spend 1 hour to create a more detailed map of a 5-mile radius from your current location.
 This map provides a general overview of the terrain, including major landmarks and obstacles.
 While using this map, you and your allies gain advantage on Wisdom (Survival) checks to navigate the mapped area.

 You can take field notes on your by spending 10 minutes that record significant observations during your explorations.
 These notes can be reviewed to gain advantage on Wisdom (Survival) checks to recall information about the terrain, weather conditions, or notable features previously encountered when returning to an area.

-Dungeon Mapping:
-You have gained expertise in mapping complex environments such as dungeons, crypts, and other underground networks.
-When you spend 2 hours exploring and mapping an underground or enclosed area, you can create a detailed layout that includes:

 ## Level 6: Combat Preparedness
 You are adept at noticing signs of nearby dangers and preparing for them.